- Published on

 When to Use This Pattern

-Failable initializers work best when the optionality is incidental—the view should simply not appear when data is missing.
+Failable initializers work best when the optionality is incidental.
+The view should simply not appear when data is missing.
 They reduce boilerplate and keep view code readable.

 However, there's a tradeoff: the optionality becomes less visible.
 With an if let, it's immediately clear that the view might not render.
 With a failable initializer, you need to know the initializer is failable to understand the behavior.